Dipraise1/oscroh-app/README.md

 1. Create a new Firebase project at https://console.firebase.google.com/
 2. Add iOS and Android applications to your Firebase project:
-   - Android package name: `com.osmotto.hookup`
+   - Android package name: `com.osapp.app`
-   - iOS bundle ID: `com.osmotto.hookup`
+   - iOS bundle ID: `com.osapp.app`

 3. Download the Firebase configuration files:
    - Download `google-services.json` and place it in the `android/app/` directory